supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex8_Investigate.md

 1. Back in the incident page, in the left pane select **Active Status** and select **Closed**.

 1. In the *Select classification* drop-down review the different options.
 After that, select **True positive - suspicious activity** and then select **Apply**.

+## Review
+In this lab, you have completed the following:

+- You have investigated an incident.

 ## Proceed to Exercise 9